great-northern-diver/loon/website/md/install.md

 ~~~

-The following packages on [CRAN][CRAN] have dependencies that might need
+The following packages on [CRAN][CRAN] have dependencies that might need special care
-need special care

 * On Ubuntu install the following packages first (from bash)